 Then wrap the wire around the compass (from top to bottom where it wraps around the front).
 Wrap the wire tightly several times around the compass, leaving about eight inches of wire at each end.

 Next, press the bare ends of the wire to a C- or D-cell battery.
 Only leave the circuit connected for 2-3 seconds, just long enough to see the needle start spinning.
 The current flow will heat the battery and wires if you leave them connected for more than a few seconds.

-This homemade galvanometer is not a quantifiable measure of current – it shows you whether electrical current is flowing, and the direction it’s flowing in, but not how many amps are being produced.
+This homemade galvanometer is not a quantifiable measure of current; it does not measure volts as a voltmeter would.
+Rather it shows you whether electrical current is flowing, and the direction it’s flowing in, but not how many amps are being produced.

 Try testing for current from other sources.

 Can you tell which direction it’s flowing?
 Did the lemon battery make the compass needle move more or less than when you hooked it to a regular battery?